 " In the county of Livingston, Ky. near the mouth of Cumberland, lived Lilburn Lewis, a sister's son of the venerable Jefferson.
 He was the wealthy owner of a considerable number of slaves, whom he drove constantly, fed sparingly, and lashed severely.
 The consequence was, they would run away.
-This must have given to a man of spirits and a man of business, great auxieties until he found them, or until they starved out and returned. mong the rest was an ill grown, lad of 17 who had just returned from a skulking spell, was sent to the spring for water and in returning let fall an elegant pitcher.
-It was dashed to shivers upon the rocks .-This was the occasion.
+This must have given to a man of spirits and a man of business. great auxieties until he found them, or until they starved out and returned. mong the rest was an ill grown, lad of 17 who had just returned from a skulking spell, was sent to the spring for water and in returning let fall an elegant pitcher.
+It was dashed to shivers upon the rocks .--This was the occasion.
 It was night and the slaves all at home.
 The master had them collected into the most roomy negro house, and a rousing fire made.
-When the door was secured, that none might escape, either through fear of him or sympathy with George, he opened the design of the interview, namely that they might be effectually taught to stay at home and obey his orders.
+When the door was secured, that none might e-scape, either through fear of him or sympathy with George, he opened the design of the interview, namely that they might be effectually taught to stay at home and obey his orders.
 All things being now in train, he called up George, who approached his master with the most unreserved submission.
 He bound him with cords, and with the assistance of his younger brother, laid him on a broad bench or meat block.
 He now proceeded to whang off George by the ankles!
 It was with the broad axe!
 In vain did the unhappy victim seream and roar.
 He was completely in his master's power.
 Not a hand amongst so many durst interfere.
-Casting some length.
-He whacked him off below ing his master to begin at the other end!
+Casting daughters and a son. going on to Ohio in a canal the feet into the fire, he lectured them at some length.
+He whacked him off below der Fitzhugh bridge, was so badly injured as to the knees!
+George roaring out and praying his master to begin at the other end!
 He admonished them again, throwing the legs into the fire!
 Then above the knees, tossing the joints into the fire!
 He again lectured them at leisure.
 The next stroke severed the thighs from the body.
 These were also committed to the flames.
 And so off the arms, head, and trunk, until all was in the fire!
 Still protracting the intervals with lectures, and threatenings of like punishment, in case of disobedience and running away, or disclosure of this tragedy."